oxcompsoc/www-content/learn/resources/lesson_3/index.md

 That is basically what happens, but as you will see in the "Variable Scoping" section, there are some more things to take into account.

-In this example you can see one of the advantages of functions straight away: We wrote the code once, but we can use it however many times we want.
-This means if that code were to change, and we had used it in multiple places, rather than tracking down every place it's been used and changing it there, we need only change it in one place: the function and we can be sure in the knowledge that everywhere the function is used will now be using the changed code.
+In this example you can see one of the advantages of functions straight away:
+We wrote the code once, but we can use it however many times we want.
+This means that if that code were to change, and we had used it in multiple places, rather than tracking down every place it's been used and changing it there, we need only change it in one place: the function **definition**.
+Afterwards we can be sure that everywhere the function is used will now be using the updated code.

 #### Introducing parameters